Proclamation of accession of Charles III: Victoria

+On 13 September, Edwards read out the proclamation in the Parliament of Victoria, following which all Legislative Assembly MPs were required to swear allegiance to King Charles under the state's constitution.
+Samantha Ratnam, the leader of the Victorian Greens party, criticised this requirement as absurd.

 Queensland

 The proclamation in Queensland was held first at the Government House, and later at the Parliament House in Brisbane on 11 September.
 It was read out by Governor Jeannette Young.
 Premier Annastacia Palaszczuk attended both of the ceremonies and delivered a tribute to Queen Elizabeth II.
 An estimated 2,300 Queenslanders attended the ceremony at the Government House according to the state government.